 One participant said it best: “I don’t feel alone anymore.
 I feel like I have a whole team now.”

 This experience underscored a simple truth: no one should do this work alone.
 Collaboration across regions, cultures, and languages isn’t just helpful—it’s essential.
-The conference reminded everyone that when frontline workers feel supported and understood, the survivors they serve benefit in profound ways.
+When frontline workers feel supported and understood, survivors benefit in profound ways.